Mothcam/Mothcam/README_beginners.md

 5. In the storage menu select the SD card you want to use.
 All data on the SD card will be wiped by the imager before the OS is installed
 6. Click on next and click on edit settings
 7. In the general tab:
-   a.
-Make a Hostname
+   -  Make a Hostname
-   b.
-Set a username and password
+   -  Set a username and password
-   c.
-Enter the wifi settings (preferably of a hotspot or router to allow easy determination of the Pi's IP adress)
+   -   nter the wifi settings (preferably of a hotspot or router to allow easy determination of the Pi's IP adress)
-   d.
-Set the timezone and keyboard settings to your preferred settings
+   -   Set the timezone and keyboard settings to your preferred settings
 8. In the Services menu turn on SSH with password authentication
+9. Save the settings and then click on yes to apply these settings to the OS
+10. After confirming the deletion of any exisiting files on the SD card the imager will write the OS onto the SD card

 ## SSH instructions
-How to use SSH to access a Raspberry Pi differs depending on your operating system, [this tutorial](https://www.onlogic.com/blog/how-to-ssh-into-raspberry-pi/) details the steps for Windows, Mac and Ubuntu.
+To be able to access a Raspberry Pi without it being hooked up to a monitor SSH can be used.
+How to set up SSH to access a Raspberry Pi differs depending on your operating system, [this tutorial](https://www.onlogic.com/blog/how-to-ssh-into-raspberry-pi/) details the steps for Windows, Mac and Ubuntu.
 All methods require the IP of the Pi, if you are working on a monitor using an HDMI cable the IP can be found using the following command
 ```
 hostname -I
 ```